eric-blake/wine-store/README.md

 * The main colour used for the banner and buttons is #91033c.
 * The background colour in the header and footer is #303C42.

 ### Fonts
-In addition to Bootstrap 4 built in font family the below two fonts were used throughout the application
+In addition to Bootstrap 4 built in font family the below two fonts were used throughout the application.
 * Lato and Karla: These are sans-serif fonts that are part of the Google font collection.
 They are professional and very readable fonts.

+### Images
+Note: The product images are for illustrative purposes only, they do not match the products title and description.

 ## Features